Simple. Systematic. Low Fee. Tax Efficient.

 Rebalancing a portfolio over the course of the business cycle is part of any good portfolio plan.
 But traditional portfolio theory says that we should rebalance a portfolio back to our initial nominal asset weightings.
 For instance, a 60/40 stock/bond portfolio is cyclically adjusted at times to rebalance back to a 60/40 weighting as stocks tend to become overweighted relative to bonds due to outperformance.
 But this procyclical or static portfolio allocation will expose investors to high levels of risk at the riskiest points in the business cycle because a 60/40 stock/bond portfolio is actually less risky early in the cycle and more risky late in the business cycle.
 In other words, traditional portfolio theory does not account for the dynamism of the business cycle which results in portfolios that do not properly account for changing risks during the course of the cycle.
 This leaves your risk profile misaligned with asset class exposure at various points in the business cycle.
 We can quantify this empirically, for instance, because stocks have historically performed better in the first half of the business cycle than they have in the second half of the business cycle when accounting for relative risks and returns.¹

 Many investors also don’t understand that most portfolios are far more weighted for returns than downside loss protection.
 For instance, a 60/40 portfolio is more like a 90/10 portfolio in terms of its balance between permanent loss protection and purchasing power protection.
-This is due to the fact that the equity portion of the 60/40 is generating the vast majority of the volatility and downside loss potential.
+This is due to the fact that the equity portion of the 60/40 is generating the 90% of the volatility and downside loss potential.
 As a result most “balanced” investors really aren’t very balanced at all.
 They are always overweight risk in exchange for the higher potential of downside loss.
 This means that even a “balanced” portfolio like a 60/40 can experience 30%+ losses as it did in the 70’s and 2000’s.